khalhoz/geo1101-ahn3-GF-and-Interpolation/README.md

-# Ground Filtering, Interpolation, Hole Filling and Hydro-flattening Testing Environment
+# Ground Filtering, Interpolation, Hole Filling and Hydro-flattening Methods and Testing Environment

 **This is the Python repo of the ground filtering/interpolation team of the AHN3 GEO1101 (synthesis project) group of 2020.**

-## In repo so far:
+## In repo:

 * `Classification_F1_score` folder _(Khaled & Manos's quantitative ground filtering evaluation)_
 * `Vertical_difference` folder _(Khaled & Manos's working folder for quantitative interpolation evaluation)_